 A lawyer can obtain the critical facts from you and recommend the appropriate legal theory to protect your ability to stay in the house, have your spouse vacate the house, or separate without the necessity of petitioning the court.

-The divorce and family law attorneys of Shemtob Draganosky Taylor can guide you through all of your divorce matters including PFA, Exclusive Possession, or negotiating interim agreements.
+The divorce and family law attorneys of Shemtob Draganosky Taylor Stein, PC can guide you through all of your divorce matters including PFA, Exclusive Possession, or negotiating interim agreements.
 Call our family lawyers in Montgomery County at (215) 544-3974 for a confidential discussion.